4. Library Management System

 4. Expense Tracker

-This app gives users the opportunity to record their income and expenses, and to manage their budget.
-It provides services to classify transactions, define a budget, and show the financial situation in a chart or report.
+The expense-tracking application allows users to record income and expenses and manage their budget.
+It provides services for classifying transactions, defining budgets, and presenting the financial situation in a chart or report.
 In fact, the machine can also make summaries for the tax authorities and provide customers with financial advice.

 Technologies Used: Spring Boot, Java, Spring Data JPA, MySQL/PostgreSQL, React.